How to search on Twitter/X for images and videos?

 2. Click ••• Filters (right side) → Advanced search.

-3. In the pop-up, fill From and To dates.
+3. In the pop-up, fill in the From and To dates.

-5. Hit Search, then switch to Photos or Videos.
+5. Hit Search, then switch to the Media tab.

 Mobile